tlietz/bounce_out/README.md

     2. The pieces are launched
 6. Once pieces have stopped moving, return to step `3`

-In the end, plan 2 was used because it had the least amount of things to change and keep track of each round.
+In the app, the algorithm outlined in `plan 2` was used because it had the least amount of things to change and keep track of each round.

 ## Assigning Pieces Owned by each Client